-The clarification of educational and personal goals and values is a major objective for psychology internship students.
-An internship can enhance learning in the academic world and provide an opportunity to apply and test knowledge of psychology in a practical professional world setting.
-Internships are open to juniors and seniors with a 2.5 GPA or better and may be taken during any academic term.
-Internships can be arranged with a variety of institutions and agencies across the country.
-Internships in the Psychology program consist of an academic component as well as site work and should be arranged in consultation with a Psychology faculty member.
+An internship can enhance learning and provide an opportunity to apply and test knowledge in a practical and professional setting.
+Internships can also help with clarification of educational and personal goals and values.
+Internships are open to juniors and seniors with a 2.5 GPA or better (both overall and within Psychology) and may be taken during any academic term.
+Internships can be arranged with a variety of institutions and agencies locally, nationally, or internationally.
+Internships in the Psychology program consist of an academic component as well as site work and should be arranged in consultation with a Psychology faculty member